-To receive federal aid for the summer term, you must submit a Free Application for Federal Student Aid (FAFSA) and be enrolled in at least 4 credit hours; if you are enrolled in fewer than 4 credits, you may apply for private loans only.
+To receive federal aid for the summer term, you must have submitted the 2022-2023 Free Application for Federal Student Aid (FAFSA) and be enrolled in at least 4 credit hours.

 Graduate PLUS Loans: If you borrowed a Grad PLUS loan previously in the academic year, you will be offered this loan again for the summer term.
-Once accepted, a credit check will be performed by the Department of Education before it can be guaranteed.
-You will need to pass this credit check, or have a credit-worthy endorser, to receive this loan.
+Once accepted, the Department of Education will perform a credit check before it can be guaranteed.
+You will need to pass this credit check or have a credit-worthy endorser to receive this loan.

-If you have not previously borrowed a Grad PLUS loan, but borrowed a total of $20,500 in a Direct Unsubsidized loan for the 2018-19 academic year, you may apply for a Grad PLUS loan to help finance your summer courses.
-To apply, complete both a Master Promissory Note and an application online through StudentLoans.gov.
+If you have not previously borrowed a Grad PLUS loan, but borrowed a total of $20,500 in a Direct Unsubsidized loan for the 2022-23 academic year, you may apply for a Grad PLUS loan to help finance your summer courses.
+Apply online through StudentAid.gov.
 You will need to pass a credit check, or have a credit-worthy endorser, to receive this loan.

 Private Education Loans: If you'll be enrolled in fewer than 4 credits, you can apply for a private education loan directly with the lender of your choice.
-When applying for a private loan, please be sure to use a loan period of 6/17/2019 - 8/16/2019 for summer quarter, or 5/28/2019 - 7/26/2019 for summer semester, on the application.
+When applying for a private loan, please be sure to use a loan period of 6/10/2023 - 8/18/2023 for the summer quarter, or 5/23/2023 - 6/30/2023 for the summer semester, on the application.

 Other work opportunities are available for students seeking employment over the summer.
-Visit the Student Employment website or contact them at 303-871-6792 or at [email protected] for more information.
+Visit the Student Employment website or contact them at email@example.com for more information.

 2197 S. University Blvd.